arcetros/chacord/README.md

 	<i>A simple Discord bot that allows you to manage challonge tournaments</i>
 </p>

+> **Warning** Challonge API V1 will be deprecated sooner or later, and it will be rate-limited and no longer updated

 ## Features

 Chacord comes with the following features: